The Presents Were Never from Santa aka: Strange Pond Woman

-In The Ledge, Gavin argues that Shana's inner strengths and weaknesses comes from herself, no from God or Devil.
+In The Ledge, Gavin argues that Shana's inner strengths and weaknesses comes from herself, not from God or the Devil.

 Pip from Great Expectations believes his sudden endowment to be from Mrs. Havisham to groom him into a proper husband for her ward, Estella.
 He's quite shocked to find otherwise.

 Played With because he knows for a fact that he does have an anonymous benefactor, it's just his guess is incorrect; it's actually the convict he helped at the beginning of the book.

 In the Nightside series, the Removal Man believes his power was granted to him by God, and that he is using it to do God's work.
 He is Driven to Suicide when John Taylor reveals who has actually been backing his power, and for what reason.

 Don Quixote: Don Quixote meets a rascally innkeeper who he thinks is a Castellan (a castle warden) and asks him for Knighting.
 Ironically, in real life, to be knighted as a joke would have disAbled Don Quixote to become a real Knight by the rules of the Siete Partidas of Alphonso X.